“It’s almost like a fairy tale,” Brawner said.

 Brawner, who had graduated from Cal State Northridge with a degree in criminal justice, had a year and half of athletic eligibility remaining.
 She was considering going to law school, but changed her mind after she discovered the outstanding international business program at Dominican once Chambers recruited her out of an open gym tryout at Conlan Center.

-“I saw her do two plays – two drives to the basket – and that’s all I needed to see,” Chambers says.
+“I saw her do two plays – two drives to the basket – and that’s all I needed to see,” Chambers said.
 “I literally walked out of the gym and said `Yup.
 I want her.’
 You could tell she was a (good) player.”

 Brawner knew she made a good first impression.